dzx0010/Group_CID_7180_final_project/README.md

 R code in PCA.R

-# 9 phylogentic tree using NCBI and ...
+# 9 phylogentic tree using NCBI and Clustalw2
+On command line type 'clustalw2'
+Selections appear for alignments, creating phylogenetic trees Phylogenetic Tree is selected
+Next, select .fasta or .aln files to upload
+After, select type of output file (.ph)
+Select type of phylogenetic tree (Neighbor joining) Input outfile name and run
+Take outfile and view on NCBI